Filter Options

 What is a typical day on a 5-day Masai Mara safari?

-“A typical safari day in the Masai Mara usually begins with a soft African voice waking you in the pre-dawn darkness, as someone from the accommodation or tour company brings you tea and cookies, or something similar.
+“A typical safari day in the Masai Mara usually begins with a soft African voice waking you in the pre-dawn darkness, as someone from the accommodations or tour company brings you tea and cookies, or something similar.
 As (or just before) the sun appears over the horizon, you will likely head out in a minibus or open-sided 4WD vehicle for a game drive.
 The dawn hours are when the animals are most active and easiest to see.
-Depending on what you’ve seen while out, you will usually return to your camp or lodge around midmorning for a proper breakfast, followed by some relaxation time back at your accommodation.
+Depending on what you’ve seen while out, you will usually return to your camp or lodge around midmorning for a proper breakfast, followed by some relaxation time back at your accommodations.
 Another possibility between breakfast and lunch is that you go out on an excursion, perhaps to a local village or market.
 After lunch, you’ll have more time to relax (or to go on an excursion), before afternoon tea, which usually takes place midafternoon, followed by an afternoon game drive.
 A special feature of the afternoon game drive is the sundowner, which occurs just before sunset, when your guide will find a picturesque spot to have drinks and snacks and watch the sunset before returning to camp or your lodge.
 If you’re staying at one of the conservancies rather than the reserve, you may be able to go on an evening game drive to look for nocturnal animals.
 (Night drives are not allowed in the main reserve.)
 Some camps and lodges offer entertainment (perhaps a local cultural performance) or talks (by a naturalist, for example) before or during dinner.”

 1